thyoondev/thyoondev/README.md

 ## About Me

 👋 Hi there!
-I'm a passionate **Frontend Engineer** from the Republic of Korea who loves open source and is dedicated to creating engaging, user-friendly web experiences.
+I'm a passionate **Software Engineer** from the Republic of Korea who loves open source and is dedicated to creating engaging, user-friendly web experiences.
 I focus on building responsive, modern, and intuitive web applications that seamlessly blend design and functionality.

 ### 🚀 My Frontend Strengths
 - **Responsive Design** 💻: Crafting seamless experiences across all devices.